Skeiceee/Info-Chrono/README.md

 * Filter for "Account"
 * Keep the network tab open and refresh the page
 * Some requests will appear, click "account" with initiator '(index)' and copy the Authorization header under "Request Headers".
 It should start with "JWT", followed by a train of characters.
 Make sure you copy all of it!
-* Insert token in the following line of code:
+* Insert token in the following line of code without '{}':

 ```javascript
     h.append('Authorization','{Insert here token}')